 However, the result is incorrectly given again as square meters.
 The solution is to set the correct units with the units package:

-new_raster object (see above) uses a UTM projection with meters as units.
-Consequently, its resolution is also given in meters but you have to know it, since the
+Consequently, its resolution is also given in decimal degrees but you have to know it, since the

 res() function simply returns a numeric vector.

-If we used the WGS84 projection, the units would change.
+If we used the UTM projection, the units would change.

-res() command gives back a numeric vector without any unit, forcing us to know that the unit of the WGS84 projection is decimal degrees.
+res() command gives back a numeric vector without any unit, forcing us to know that the unit of the UTM projection is meters.